jack595/WaveDumpGUITool/README.md

 ## Usage
 For Windows:
     double click WaveDumpTool.exe to execute the tool
-* If WaveDump is installed in default path,WaveDumpTool.exe should be run as administrator
+* If WaveDump is installed in default path,WaveDumpTool.exe should be run as administrator which allow it to modify ConfigureFile.txt.

 For Linux:
 ```